 BScPT MSc PhD (she/her)

-She has published numerous manuscripts based on her research in peer-reviewed scientific journals including Physical Therapy, Journal of Orthopaedic and Sports Physical Therapy, Neurology and Urodynamics, and the Journal of Electromyography and Kinesiology, and Physiotherapy Theory and Practice.
+Published numerous manuscripts in peer-reviewed scientific journals including Physical Therapy, Journal of Orthopaedic and Sports Physical Therapy, Neurology and Urodynamics, the Journal of Electromyography and Kinesiology, and Physiotherapy Theory and Practice.

 Design and educate (ongoing) Pelvic Health-specific content to Master's physiotherapy students at the University of Alberta

 IUGA International Symposium on Pelvic Floor Muscle Dysfunction

 Caesarean Birth: The Role of Physiotherapy in Preparation and Delivery.
 Held Virtually